-11 "Mean time from receipt of Petition until Waiting List Adjudication," "Median Time from Receipt of Petition until Waiting List Adjudication," "Mean Time from Waiting List Adjudication until Final Adjudication," and "Median Time from Waiting List Adjudication until Final Adjudication" are calculated using the date of receipt and "Action Date In," which is the most recent adjudicative action.
-This time may include the issuance of RFEs for missing initial evidence or additional evidence and NOIDs, which permit the petitioner a certain period of time to respond.
+13 "Mean time from receipt of Petition until BFD Review or Waiting List Adjudication," "Median Time from Receipt of Petition until BFD Review or Waiting List Adjudication," "Mean Time from BFD Review or Waiting List Adjudication until Final Adjudication," and "Median Time from BFD Review or Waiting List Adjudication until Final Adjudication" are calculated using the date of receipt and "Action Date In," which is the most recent adjudicative action.
+This time may also include the issuance of RFEs for missing initial evidence or additional evidence and NOIDs, which permit the petitioner a certain period of time to respond.